6. STATISTICAL SIMULATION: GLOBAL MODEL

 - Actual values and observed values!

 Due to the accuracy of the Social Model of the evolution of intelligence, and having all the elements to simulate the proposed model by the Conditional Evolution of Live (CEL), the researchers developed a computer simulation to confirm the results.
 The statistical simulation should generate artificial intelligence quotients –variable W– behaving like those observed in the longitudinal study.

 Computer simulation of evolution

 Artificial intelligence quotients

 A second big surprise was the initial failure of the simplified Social Model to obtain the objective of statistical simulation of the processes and mechanisms of biological inheritance of intelligence.

 The task was much more complicated than previously thought, forcing to eliminate all the simplifications of the Social model.

 A typical result of the generated variable W is in the q050 graph.
 Considering that W is a stochastic variable, the figure represents the average of ten estimates for the corresponding correlations.

-The Multidimensional Correlation Index (MCI) of the artificial intelligence quotients vector W, which has been multiplied by 3 for comparative reasons, is over 25 and far above the Global Multidimensional Correlation Index (GMCI) for the observed C variables of the children.
+The Multidimensional Correlation Index (MCI) of the artificial intelligence quotients vector W, which is three times higher for comparative reasons, is over 25 and far above the Global Multidimensional Correlation Index (GMCI) for the observed C variables of the children.

 The Individual Model showed that the differences in IQ measurements of the same children were very high due to the manifestation of the child's capacity at any given moment, and even more so, over the years.

 Other factors causing similar deviations are the intelligence test used and the specific test session within a standard test.

 Although the observed differences are superior to 10% to the average in some cases, the Global Model introduces an additional combinatorial algorithm to represent a factor of a mean deviation of 3% upward and 3% downward.